 Unlike many, my focus on buying an electric car has little to do with the environment (that’s a nice fringe benefit), but far more about the technology available, the opportunity to drive a high-performance car when you want to and have it drive itself when you don’t.

-I hope that Tesla gets some competition in this space, but right now, there’s Tesla and everyone else’s R&D departments, not an actual competitor to what Tesla are shipping.
+I hope that Tesla gets some competition in this space, but right now, there’s Tesla and everyone else’s R&D departments, not an actual competitor to what Tesla is shipping.